 Yet that high number is a better reflection of Democratic enthusiasm—88 percent say it should be upheld—than it is of broad agreement.
 Forty-six percent of Republicans think the Court should leave the Medicaid provision in place.

 The Congressional Connection Poll showed some areas where a rough consensus exists.
 Dislike is widespread for the law’s “individual coverage provision,” which requires every American to obtain health insurance or pay a fine.
 Seventy-four percent of those surveyed, including 59 percent of Democrats, said that the Court should strike down the individual mandate.

 The only group surveyed that broke from the pack on the mandate were black adults, 44 percent of whom support retaining the mandate.
 The public distaste for the mandate has been well established in many previous polls.
 Overall, it remains not only the key question before the Supreme Court but the best-known and least-liked feature of the sprawling health care law.

-This article appears in the June 6, 2012, edition of National Journal Daily.
+This article appears in the June 6, 2012, edition of NJ Daily.